Myasthenia gravis

 • Double vision.

 The severe part of myasthenia is especially evident when the weakness involves the respiratory muscles.
-In these cases, dyspnea and acute respiratory insufficiency may occur, and hospital admission may be required.
+In these cases dyspnea and acute respiratory failure may occur, requiring hospital admission.
 This situation is called myasthenic crisis.

 Do you have any of these symptoms?